Non-Standard Oracles for Bounded-Error Complexity Classes: Introduction

 \subsection{Our observations}

 \paragraph{Quantum oracles.} We show that there is a quantum oracle relative to which $\QMA$ is not contained in a class we call $\polyQCPH$.
 The class $\QCPH$ (introduced in \cite{GSSSY22}) informally consists of decision problems that can be solved by an efficient quantum verifier with constantly many alternating classical proofs. $\polyQCPH$ is defined similar to $\QCPH$, except the number of alternating classical proofs is allowed to grow polynomially with the length of the input.
 In the unrelativized world, and with respect to classical oracles, $\polyQCPH$ is equal to $\PSPACE$ (this is due to the $\PSPACE$-completeness of the $\TQBF$ problem), and it is a well-known result that $\QMA$ is contained in $\PSPACE$.
-Therefore, the containment $\QMA \subseteq \polyQCPH$ does not relativize quantumly, but does relativize classically.
+Therefore, the containment $\QMA \subseteq \polyQCPH$, for bounded-error complexity classes, does not relativize quantumly, but does relativize classically.
+This resolves the open problem in \cite{Aar09}. \begin{theorem} The following holds for the quantum complexity classes $\QMA$ and $\polyQCPH$: \begin{enumerate} \item $\QMA \subseteq \polyQCPH$ \item For all classical oracles $O$, it holds that $\QMA^O \subseteq \polyQCPH^O$ \item There exists a quantum unitary oracle $U$ such that $\QMA^U \not \subseteq \polyQCPH^U$ \end{enumerate} \end{theorem} The first two parts of the claim hold because $\polyQCPH$ is equal to $\PSPACE$ with respect to classical oracles and it is a well-known result that $\QMA$ is contained in $\PSPACE$ \cite{MW05}.
+However, $\PSPACE$ has no interpretation in the quantum oracle model since it is a classical complexity class.
+Our main contribution is to introduce the quantum class $\polyQCPH$, which does have a meaningful interpretation in the quantum oracle model.
+Moreover, unlike $\PSPACE$ which is a zero-error class, $\polyQCPH$ is a bounded-error quantum complexity class and it also generalizes $\QCMA$.
+With this interpretation of $\PSPACE$ in the quantum oracle model, we can show our main result.
+The underlying technique that is not quantumly-relativizing is the same as that of \cite{Aar09}, that is, there is no longer a way to simulate a quantum algorithm by keeping track of its amplitudes.
+Our contribution lies in identifying the right bounded-error complexity class to establish this result.

 It does not make sense to talk about $\PSPACE$ relative to quantum oracles, because $\PSPACE$ machines cannot access arbitrary quantum oracles.
 Instead one could talk about the class $\BQPSPACE$, which captures polynomial-space quantum computation with bounded error.
 In the unrelativized world, $\BQPSPACE$ is equal to $\PSPACE$.
 With respect to quantum oracles, the containment $\polyQCPH$ $\subseteq \BQPSPACE$ still holds, and so does $\QMA \subseteq \BQPSPACE$, so we must have $\BQPSPACE \not\subseteq \polyQCPH$ in this setting.
 Therefore, while $\BQPSPACE$ is also an analogue of $\PSPACE$ in the quantum oracle model, it is not the right choice for our result.
 One should also note that $\BQPSPACE$ may not be contained in $\polyQCPH$ with respect to classical oracles either; $\PSPACE \subseteq \polyQCPH$ holds for classical oracles, but $\BQPSPACE = \PSPACE$ seems not to.